0xCAFEDECAF/VanLiveConnect/README.md

 > 👉 Note: I used this schematic during many long debugging hours, but I cannot guarantee that it won't ultimately
      cause your car to explode! (or anything less catastrophic)

+### Wi-Fi connectivity and heat

+After many hours of debugging, I discovered that the Wi-Fi connectivity of the ESP boards degrades heavily when its surrounding temperature is high (&gt;&nbsp;40&nbsp;&deg;C).
+Therefore, **do not** place the ESP board near a place  where heat is present or generated.
+Unfortunately, the MFD and radio are placed in locations where there is a lot of heat, especially in the winter season when the air heater is on.
+Take care not to place the ESP board in that area.

 ### Infra-red control

 When the IR remote control is used to navigate, e.g. through the sat nav menus, this is usually not reflected on the